VR4Ed Coding Program

-- Applicants must apply as a team of 2 from their school to support the implementation of the program in their organization and act as a sustainability plan if one were to leave the organization.
+- Applicants must apply as a team of 2 from their school to support the implementation of the program at their school and the secondary educator should maintain a sustainability plan if primary lead were to leave the school.

-- Both team members must attend the all day PD training on July 24, 2019 in Boise.
+- Both team members must attend the all-day PD training on February 21, 2020 in Boise.

 - Please note that use of the VR headset requires approximately a 6'x6' area free from obstruction to operate.

-- Must implement the program within a semester of the PD training.
+- Both team members must implement the program within a semester of the PD training.

 - Teams must share the hardware listed below but will have access to their own software.

-- At the end of the multi-week process, students will submit projects for a virtual showcase on April 3, 2020.
+- At the end of the multi-week process, educators will submit at least one student project for a virtual showcase on October 30, 2020.

-- Students to have access to computers for this program to be successful (PC/Mac or Chromebooks)
+- All schools agree to grant all students access to computers for this full length of the program to be successful (PC/Mac or Chromebooks)

 Program Materials ($1,255 value), each school will receive the following to share: